 Cyber Threat Intelligence (CTI) is used to get constant information updates from outside source about a given organization.
-The services consists of two main parts: information for security teams, mostly used to automatic data enrichment for internal monitoring SIEM systems, IPS (Intrusion Prevention System) or IDS/NIDS/HIDS (Intrusion Detection System, Network, Host).
+The services consists of two main parts: information for security teams and IOC (Indicator of Compromise) mostly used to automatic data enrichment for internal monitoring with SIEM systems, IPS (Intrusion Prevention System) or IDS/NIDS/HIDS (Intrusion Detection System, Network, Host).
 Simplest example of such enrichment might be acquiring IP addresses information from the honeypot network used by attackers or detecting changes of open ports in the company infrastructure.
 We use a dedicated proprietary software, which depending on customer needs automatically looks for potential threats or changes that might indicate a compromise.
 We support infrastructure monitoring with data from CTI which allows us to effectively detect targeted attacks.
 Our software collects information available on the Internet (OSINT) and actively monitors organization assets to look for changes inside both external (WAN) and internal (LAN) networks.

 We perform OSINT engagements (Open-Source Intelligence) where we gather significant amount of information about the target organization on the Internet.
 Obtained information can be used to identify potentially vulnerable assets and weak spots which threat actors may choose to target.
 Information retrieved using OSINT techniques include details about employyes, organisation structure, physical assets, IT infrastructure and more.